Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 Do the following to create a production pipeline.
 1. Change pipeline name to something that makes sense.
 I usually add the word `prod` to inform colleagues that this is the prod pipeline.

 2. Choose `new service role` to create a new service role for your production pipeline.

-3. Choose custom location for Artifact store and search for your project name.
-Based on typeahead suggestion, select the same location as default pipeline.
+3. Choose custom location for Artifact store and search for your project name in `Bucket` field.
+Based on typeahead suggestion, select the same S3 bucket location as the default pipeline.

 4. Click `clone` to start cloning pipeline.

 ### 5. Configure Prod Pipeline
 After production pipeline is created, configure it to make it build from prod branch.

-Click `Edit` on top to switch to pipeline-edit mode.
+Click `Edit` on top to switch to pipeline edit mode.
 Then, click `Edit stage` in 'Edit:Source' stage.
 Next, click edit button (inside red circle in the picture below) to modify ApplicationSource action.

 ![CodePipeline Edit Application Source](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-9-edit-prod-pipeline.png)

 On the 'Edit action' menu, look for 'Branch name' and change source branch to prod (it was created in step 2) to make pipeline build from prod branch.
+Click `Done` to complete the change.

 ![CodePipeline Application Source](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-10-change-application-git-source-prod.png)

-Edit Deploy stage to modify GenerateChangeSet and ExecuteChangeSet actions.
+Then, edit Deploy stage to modify GenerateChangeSet and ExecuteChangeSet actions.

 ![CodePipeline GenerateChangeSet and ExecuteChangeSet Actions](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-11-edit-prod-pipeline-GenerateChangeSet-and-ExecuteChangeSet-actions.png)